Low Testosterone In Women: Diagnosis, Symptoms & Treatments - Balance My Hormones TRT in the UK

 • Increased feelings of depression

-• Fatigue and lethargic feelings
+• Physical fatigue and lethargic feelings

 • Muscle weakness or loss of muscle mass